 We rely on our member’s expertise to select the best speakers, moderator and topics.
 To get more involved with our programs and share recommendations, email email@example.com.

 We are curious to learn more about how you go into the FTZ industry and also the details of your path.
 Send us your story.

 Our Career Center is FREE to companies with active membership and job seekers.
-Submit your posting to email@example.com.
+The rate for Non-members is $100 for a 30 day online posting.
+Submit your posting to firstname.lastname@example.org.

 Learn about legislative priorities and become an advocate for the foreign-trade zone community.
 Join an issues task force or committee.
 These volunteers take on a variety of issues within these areas, including Customs and FTZ Board regulations and congressional initiatives.
 Participate in Congressional visits the day following the annual Legislative Summit.
 FTZ advocates can take part in educating Congress about the issues that affect their business and telling the story about how FTZs contribute to the U.S. economy.